lizardcat/campus-events/README.md

   - User actions restricted based on login state and role
   - Unauthorized actions return JSON error responses for AJAX requests

+- **Email Validation**

+  - New user registrations send an email to the provided address.
+  - Registering to attend an event sends a confirmation email to the user.

 ## RBAC Implementation